Online Quote Call Now

 What is kerosene?

 Kerosene is a combustible oil with low viscosity used by businesses and homes as fuel to generate heat, light and power.
-Kerosene has many names, although these all refer to the same fuel; these names include kerosine, paraffin, heating oil, 28 second, kero, lamp oil, burning oil and boiler fuel.
+Kerosene has many names, although these all refer to the same fuel; these names include kerosine, paraffin, heating oil, 28 second oil, kero, lamp oil, burning oil and boiler fuel.
 Kerosene is a hydrocarbon fuel and is obtained by fractional distillation of crude oil.

-The term ‘28-second oil’ is used as a term to distinguish kerosene’s viscosity, through a specific test of how long it takes 50ml of the oil to drip into a beaker.
+The term ‘28 second oil’ is used as a term to distinguish kerosene’s viscosity, through a specific test of how long it takes 50ml of the oil to drip into a beaker.
 This also explains how red diesel gets its ‘35-second’ name.

 kerosene